-KPMG seeks qualified, well-rounded candidates who can display that they possess the 11 core qualities considered as essential to succeed at the company.
-These qualities encompass mindsets and behaviours well as skills strengths.
+KPMG seeks well-rounded and qualified candidates who can display that they possess the 11 core qualities considered essential to succeed at the company.
+These qualities encompass mindsets and behaviours well as skills and strengths of the ideal candidate.
 They are as follows:

 Career motivation – During the recruitment stages, make sure you display your enthusiasm and dedication to your chosen role.
 You will need to clearly express why you want to work within your chosen business area and why you are pursuing this at KPMG.
 The recruiters want to know you have considered your path carefully and understand what the undertaking entails.

-Critical thinker – Display that you can critically evaluate information and come to your own conclusions.
+Critical thinker – Display that you can critically evaluate information and come to your conclusions.
 Any action you take should be based upon careful reasoning and deduction.
-This core behaviour is seen as particularly valuable and is overtly tested throughout the recruitment stages – it even has its own assessment.
+This core behaviour is seen as particularly valuable and is overtly tested key competencies throughout the recruitment stages – it even has its assessment.

-Resilient performer – When working for KPMG, it is important that you are flexible in your thinking and able to adapt to overcome challenges.
-Show that you can turn a setback into a constructive occurrence, deliver under pressure and remain focused and positive in the face of adversity.
+Resilient performer – When working for KPMG, you must be flexible in your thinking and able to adapt to overcome challenges.
+Show that you can turn a setback into a constructive occurrence, deliver under pressure, and remain focused and positive in the face of adversity.

-Leverage technology – KPMG seeks to remain at the forefront of adopting new technologies that disrupt and improve the current system.
-To work at KPMG, you must be curious about technological developments and willing to embed them into the way you work.
+Leverage technology – KPMG seeks potential candidates to remain at the forefront of adopting new technologies that disrupt and improve the current system.
+To work at KPMG, you must be curious about the developments and advances in technology, and willing to embed them into the way you work.

-Communicate effectively – Communication is key for building relationships with your clients and colleagues at KPMG.
-Seek to display strong written and verbal communication skills throughout the recruitment process, expressing yourself clearly, confidently and in a professional manner.
+Communicate effectively – Communication is key criteria for building relationships with your clients and colleagues at KPMG.
+Seek to display strong written and verbal communication skills as your key competencies throughout the recruitment process, expressing yourself clearly, confidently, and in a professional manner.

 Foster innovation - KPMG operates in a fast-paced and changing environment.
 It seeks employees who can approach problems with creativity and enthusiasm.
 Show the recruiters that you can adapt to an evolving situation by coming forward when there is an opportunity to offer new ideas and solutions.

-Show curiosity – KPMG wants to welcome individuals who are dedicated, curious and driven to reach their goals.
-Personal and professional development is vital to progressing within the company, and you must be willing to help drive your own progression.
+Show curiosity – KPMG wants to welcome potential candidates who are dedicated, curious, and driven to reach their goals.
+Professional and personal development is vital to progressing within the company, and you must be willing to help drive your progression.
 In the recruitment process, display that you can take on board constructive criticism, learn from any mistakes and rapidly apply new learning or approaches.
 Actively seek feedback to improve your performance.

-Purposeful collaborator - The best work is achieved through working collaboratively, taking into account the opinions, ideas and knowledge of a diverse team and delivering results through leveraging the skills of each individual.
-Throughout the recruitment process, display your awareness of the benefit of listening to others and being open to different perspectives.
+Purposeful collaborator – The best work is achieved through working collaboratively, taking into account the opinions, ideas, and knowledge of a diverse team, and delivering results through leveraging the skills of each individual.
+Throughout the recruitment process, display your awareness of the benefit of listening to others, being a team player, and being open to different perspectives.

-Show your willingness to delegate and your understanding of the importance of bringing the right people into a project at the right time, in order to deliver the best results.
+Show your willingness to delegate and your understanding of the importance of bringing the right people into a project at the right time, to deliver the best results.